 With such a short time frame this family trip to Dubai is going to be action packed!
 But don’t worry, water fun and relaxation will come into it too.
 Let’s kick off your Dubai city tour though by getting your bearings.

 Morning – Burj Khalifa and Dubai Downtown

-It gets busy and crowded as the day goes on so I recommend this attraction comes early in the day’s agenda before the kids start to complain about queuing!
-You will queue no matter what time of day, but those views are spectacular.
+It gets busy and crowded as the day goes on so I recommend this Dubai attraction comes early in the day’s agenda before the kids start to complain about queuing!
+You will queue no matter what time of day, but it is worth it for those views.

 Lunchtime – Dubai Mall

 While we’re in the Downtown area and Dubai Mall, lets stick around for Lunch.
-Timing your visit for lunchtime you will also allow you to see the fountain show (day time performances are only on at 1pm and 1.30pm – shows every 30 minutes in the evenings).
-A lot of the restaurants are purpose-built with views and terraces that spill out on to the waterfront – some family favourites include Carluccio’s, Social House and Five Guys.
+Timing your visit for lunchtime will also allow you to see the Dubai Fountain show – the world’s largest performing fountain!

 Afternoon – Dubai Parks & Resorts